 - Eligibility to compete in individual events, such as agility and obedience competitions

 One thing that must be noted when registering a Goldendoodle with the AKC is that they must be spayed or neutered to compete.
 The only exceptions made are for puppies, but they too must be spayed or neutered by the age their veterinarian recommends to compete.

 Each organization’s guidelines and rules will vary, so it is best to check with them before joining.
-Some Goldendoodle owners have no wish to show their dog but are looking for an organization to participate in the community, get support, and other perks.
+Some Goldendoodle owners have no wish to show their dog but are looking for an organization to participate in the community (AKC events are a lot of fun!), get support, and other perks.